Exercise Science Degrees and Careers

 - Public health

-This degree prepares students for mid- to high-level positions in fitness and wellness as well as entry- to mid-level positions in health care.
+You’ll be qualified for mid- to high-level positions in fitness and wellness as well as entry- to mid-level positions in health care.
 For example, an increasing number of hospitals are requiring exercise physiologists (EPs) to have their master’s.
 An MS may also allow EPs to advance into more senior roles with slightly higher pay.

 Doctorate Degree (PhD)